Sync Master

 When you draw the flow of information, the first thing to do is decide 'where the source of truth lives.'
 The source of truth is the home of the value that everyone agrees is correct—sometimes called the single source of truth.
 For inventory it means deciding, once and for all, 'whose number do we ultimately believe?'

 The usual options are: (A) make the value in the Shopify admin the source of truth, (B) make the value in Google Sheets the source of truth, or (C) make the value in a warehouse app the source of truth.
 Each has pros and cons, but the important part is not 'which one you pick' but 'making a final choice.'
 If you configure tools without a single source of truth, numbers will collide somewhere, guaranteed.
+Shopify inventory basics explains what the numbers on Shopify's side mean.

 Inputs and outputs of information